newjersey/navigator.business.nj.gov/content/src/fundings/nj-brownfields-assistance.md

   - All
 sector: []
 publishStageArchive: ""
----
+summaryDescriptionMd: >-
   The NJ Brownfields Assistance Center provides free guidance, tools, and resources to New Jersey county and municipal governments interested in redeveloping and reclaiming brownfield sites.
 ---

-### Eligibility
+## Eligibility

 - The NJ Brownfield Assistance Center @ NJIT provides the tools and resources necessary to reclaim and redevelop brownfield sites